jonnonz1/nz-statute-book/acts/public/2000/parliamentary-service-act-2000.md

 ### 3 Remuneration and conditions of employment
 (1) The remuneration of the Chief Executive is determined from time to time by the Remuneration Authority under the Remuneration Authority Act 1977.
-(2) The terms and conditions of employment of the Chief Executive (other than remuneration) are determined from time to time by the State Services Commissioner with the agreement of the Speaker.
+(2) The terms and conditions of employment of the Chief Executive (other than remuneration) are determined from time to time by the Speaker.

 ### 4 Term of office
 (1) The Chief Executive is appointed for a term of 5 years; but is eligible for reappointment from time to time.